Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 Walls of Glass

-Floor-to-ceiling glass and frameless glass railings on multiple elevations — the Pacific lived alongside, never simply viewed.
+Floor-to-ceiling glass and frameless glass railings on multiple elevations.
+The Pacific lived alongside, never simply viewed.

 05